Lakens/registered_published/README.md

-# An Inception Cohort Study Quantifying How Many Registered Studiesare Published.
+# An Inception Cohort Study Quantifying How Many Registered Studies are Published.

 This is a repository for the reproducible manuscript by Eline Ensink and Daniel Lakens.